 The future we want isn’t going to simply arrive, we have to create it.

 Fifteen years ago, it was hard to fathom how certain innovations would trigger such fundamental changes to the way we live today.
 The gig economy, smartphones, video chats, bots, behavioral economics, solar storage, eSports scholarships, YouTube influencers, the sharing economy, and more, were either nonexistent or in their nascent form.

 Now, especially given our current reality, imagine what the world might look like in the next 15 years: What shifts might we see in where and how we live, learn, work, and play?
 What dramatic changes to our society might the COVID-19 pandemic drive?
 How will these changes impact individual health, the health of our families, and the health of our communities?

-Our Pioneer team is charged with exploring cutting-edge ideas and emerging trends to help anticipate, adapt to, and influence this evolving landscape to ensure a better future.
+Our Pioneering Ideas for an Equitable Future team is charged with exploring cutting-edge ideas and emerging trends to help anticipate, adapt to, and influence this evolving landscape to ensure a better future.

 Focusing on Four Futures

 While we are always on the lookout for any new signals, trends, or pioneering ideas that could help us anticipate and influence the future, we’re currently paying special attention to four areas we believe will have a significant impact on our ability to live our healthiest lives.

 The Future of Food... where all have access to food that is healthier for our families, our workers, and our planet.

 The Future of Social Interaction... where we have found healthier ways to connect with one another, regardless of the beliefs we hold or the technologies we use.